 In order to meet this goal we have collaborated on the development of two databases (the Databases).
 One is a Client Relationship Management (CRM) system which we can use to store details of the organisations that we work with and record any interactions between TSSW members and these organisations.
 We can also record contact details for people who are interested in our work, whether as individuals or on behalf of their organisations and use the CRM system to manage our communications with them.

 The other database is a Volunteer Management System that enables TSSW to support the bringing together of those wanting to volunteer and those third sector organisations that need volunteers in a way that improves the volunteer experience and volunteer management process.
 The databases are separate, but linked together

 We have developed this privacy notice in order to be as transparent as possible about the Databases and the personal information contained within them.
 This privacy notice has been written for the individuals whose personal information is contained in the Databases (referred to in this notice as “you”).
-We treat data privacy very seriously and comply with all aspects of the UK’s data protection legislative framework which includes the European General Data Protection Regulation (GDPR) and the UK’s own legislation.
+We treat data privacy very seriously and comply with all aspects of the UK’s data protection legislative framework which includes the UK General Data Protection Regulation (UK GDPR), tailored by the Data Protection Act 2018.

 What information does this privacy notice contain?

 We ask that you read this privacy notice carefully as it contains important information about:

 - what personal information is stored in the Databases